 MyPlan is an app available for free download on either Apple or Android devices.
 This app guides victims through the process of leaving, walking them through local resources and the steps they’ll need to take to break free.
 MyPlan was originally designed by Johns Hopkins in 2010, and for over ten years, the creators have fine-tuned the research behind the plans.
 With the help of this app, you can rest assured that your escape is in safe hands.

 Once you follow through on your plan to leave, your next step will be to find a place to go.
 MyPlan can help with that as well!
 They’ll help connect you with the resources you need, even if that means looking into a domestic violence shelter.

 Leaving a violent partner can be difficult to do on your own, especially if your lives were bound by marriage or children.
 Outside of the bravery such an act requires, there’s the legal aspect.
 Leaving a long-time partner requires splitting property, deciding custody, and even the logistics behind figuring out divorce proceedings.

 WomensLaw.org is available with resources for domestic violence victims who need guidance in this complicated area.
 This website provides a state-by-state breakdown of legal resources.
 In 2002, this resource also added a completely confidential email line, dedicated to helping those who need even more guidance for their particular situation.

 Annually, over 1.6 million people visit this award-winning resource.
 Regardless of where in the United States you live, WomensLaw.org believes that knowledge is power.
-If there’s anything a person needs to leave a complicated, violent home, it’s power.
+If there’s anything a person needs to leave a complicated and violent home, it’s power.